The Attentional Blink as an Indicator of Sexual Interest

 Test–Retest Reliability (Stability)

 An important consideration when developing an assessment device is its stability over time.
 In this study, 45 individuals performed the task twice, one week apart.
 A correlational analysis was used to test the reliability of scores between first test and second test.
-The Pearson correlations were for Male images AB: r = 0.47, n=45, p<0.01; for female images AB: r = 0.48, n=45, p<0.01; for CG images AB: r = 0.47, n=45, p<0.01; and for Real images AB: r = 0.35, n=45, p<0.05.
-All of these results are statistically significant, showing moderate stability over time.
-However, it should be clear that, interpreted as reliability coefficients, these correlations are quite small, raising questions about the temporal consistency of Attentional Blink for this task.
+The Pearson correlations were for Male images AB: r = 0.47, n=45, pr = 0.48, n=45, pr = 0.47, n=45, pr = 0.35, n=45, p

 The results from this study show some very interesting findings.
 Initially, and counter–intuitively, it appears that the sex of the target does not influence the overall Attentional Blink.
 This seems to suggest that the Attentional Blink as a measure of sexual interest may not be as robust as previously thought.
 When examined further, however, we see that there is in fact an increased Attentional Blink shown from the male respondents to female stimuli, and the effect is being weakened by the female participants.
 This is not really an issue, as most research will involve male participants, due to the majority of paedophiles being male (Adshead, Howett & Mason, 1994).

 Using clothed images was not as effective in eliciting the Attentional Blink as using nude images.
 This indicates that the sexual provocation of the image is a big factor in assessing sexual interest.
 It also means that using real clothed images of children in paedophile assessment may not be useful, which further underlines the importance of developing CG images for this purpose.